 William Dixon arrived in Fremantle in 1829 on board the Marquis of Anglesea accompanied by wife Jane and 8 yr-old daughter Frances.
 He was a shoemaker from Nottingham who became a publican and storekeeper.

 He was granted 2,268 acres in Swan Location, which he sold to Samuel Moore in 1834.
 He purchased Fremantle town lots in Mouat, Henry and Pakenham Streets.
-In 1830 he was granted a liquor license for the George IV Public House (site unknown).
+In 1830 he was granted a liquor license for the George IV Public House (on the SW corner of High and Cliff Streets, where W.F.
+Samson's house stood c.
+1855 - c.
+1955.
+The site is currently vacant, and NDU is planning for a new building on it).
 In 1833 he was a store proprietor and general dealer.
 By 1860 the real estate he owned was valued at £1,000; he was qualified as a juror.

 Hitchcock shows him as purchasing town lots 32, 68, 408/409, which were, respectively, in Mouat St, Henry St, and in Pakenham St - all the land between Leake and High Sts.